towolf/towolf.github.com/docs/PsychGLImageProcessing/PsychImaging.markdown

   for potential geometric distortions introduced by this function.%

-\* 'DualWindowStereo' [Ask](/docs/Ask) for stereo display in dual\-window mode \(stereomode 10\)
+\* 'DualWindowStereo' [Ask](/docs/Ask) for stereo display in dual-window mode \(stereomode 10\)

   Only use this function under MacOSX.
-If possible on your setup and OS, rather use a single window, spanning both stereo display outputs, and use stereomode 4 or 5 to display dual\-display stereo.
+If possible on your setup and OS, rather use a single window, spanning both stereo display outputs, and use stereomode 4 or 5 to display dual-display stereo.
 That is much more efficient in terms of speed, computational load and memory consumption, also potentially more robust with respect to visual stimulation timing.

   Usage: PsychImaging\('AddTask', 'General', 'DualWindowStereo', rightEyeScreen \[, rightEyeWindowRect\]\);

-  The left\-eye image will be displayed on the screen and at a location specified as usual via PsychImaging\('Openwindow', screenid, ..., rect\);
+  The left-eye image will be displayed on the screen and at a location specified as usual via PsychImaging\('Openwindow', screenid, ..., rect\);
   The right eye image will be displayed on screen 'rightEyeScreen'.
 If the optional 'rightEyeWindowRect' is specified, then the right eye image